sandinmyjoints/requests-review/review.rst

 When Austen begins, "It is a truth universally acknowledged...", we know that what she is saying is not simply that she has identified a universal truth.
 There is subtext about how different people want different things, and a comment on the relative power of men and women in her time.
+There is a richness that rewards repeated reading, with readings as varied as the number of people who read it.

 When I type,